visualengineers/sci-knowledge-base/pages/index.md

 **Best Practice**.
 On the "Learn" level, a best practice explains a practical challenge that may arise in the design process of shape-changing interfaces, such as the choice of a suitable prototyping technology, and shows ways to overcome the challenge.
 On the "Apply" level, there are suggestions on how to train the solutions in a workshop using materials provides by the Concepts particularly.
 Workshop participants are invited to publish the results of their workshops on the "Contribute" level or to create their own best practice.

-With the **Workshop Builder**, modular workshops tailored to the application context can be composed from the knowledge items.
-To ensure this, the Workshop Builder must be able to map the dimensions of the workshop context.
-For example, the workshop can be done alone or in a team, at separate locations or at a different time.
-To ensure optimum learning success, the workshop content should be tailored to the previous knowledge of the participants.
-Depending on the objective of the workshop, it may also be useful to adapt the course to topics, techniques or practical problems.
+With the **Workshop Builder**, modular workshops tailored to the custom needs can be composed from the knowledge items.
+Therefore, the starting point for a practical walkthrough through SCI-KB that is based on the context of the workshop and its objectives is suggested.
+The walktrough may be thematic, problem- or topic-oriented, a deep-dive into specific knowledge or explorative.

 ## Support